Aerial Africa

 Aerial Africa is a television series made for the Smithsonian Channel.
 Each episode is an aerial video tour of a country or region in Africa, in a similar format to Aerial America (2010–19).
 The narrated show consists entirely of aerial scenes using the Cineflex V14HD gyro-stabilized camera system mounted under the "chin" of a helicopter.
 It was narrated by Nigerian-American Ike Amadi.
-The first season covered only Southern Africa, and as of 2020 there is no announcement of a second season.
+It is the first and only season covered Southern Africa.